kjswartz/home_finder_api/README.md

 * Ruby version
   - ruby '3.0.2'

+# Running tests
+- ensure the docker container is running `docker-compose up -d`
+- then you can run `docker-compose exec web bundle exec rspec` in your terminal to run the tests via the docker container

 ## Getting Started with Home finder API
 - clone down app code
 - run `bundle install` to setup gems